JamieBort/Portfolio-Website/README.md

     			|	+-- tablet_breakpoint - For implementing a tablet breakpoint in the CSS file.
     			|	|
     			|	+-- desktop_breakpoint - For implementing desktop breakpoint in the CSS file.
     			|
+    			+-- accessibility - For all accessibility implementation.
+    			|
     			+-- other feature branches